-We're delighted to share an extract, from Correspondences, a new anthology edited by poet Jessica Traynor and actor Stephen Rea that pairs writers, photographers and visual artists in the direct provision system in Ireland with Irish artists and writers.
+We're delighted to share an extract, from Correspondences, an anthology edited by poet Jessica Traynor and actor Stephen Rea that pairs writers, photographers and visual artists in the direct provision system in Ireland with Irish artists and writers.

 The stories, poems, images and essays in Correspondences reflect the desperation that leads to migration, the hope carried through war and devastation, and the meaningful parallels between the Irish experience of famine and emigration and the experience of asylum seekers in Ireland today.